apache/shenyu-website/docs/user-guide/register-center-access.md

 ### Zookeeper Registry Config

+> Please pay attention!
+From ShenYu 2.5.0, ShenYu will no longer support Zookeeper 3.4.x or below version.
+If you're already using Zookeeper, You need to use Zookeeper with a higher version and initialize the data.

 #### shenyu-admin config

 First add the related dependencies to the `pom` file (already added by default) :